2017 Siegaue rape case

 On 2 April 2017, a young woman was raped by a stranger at the Siegaue nature reserve in the Rhein-Sieg-Kreis, in North Rhine-Westphalia, Germany.
-The case received a lot of media coverage because of the perpetrator's status as an illegal immigrant and failed asylum seeker.
+The case received a large amount of media coverage because of the perpetrator's status as an illegal immigrant and failed asylum seeker.

 Incident

 On the night of 2 April 2017, the perpetrator cut his way into the camping tent of a young couple from southern Germany.
 He threatened them with a machete or "branch saw" and demanded their valuables.
 He then forced the 23-year-old woman out of the tent.
 While he raped her on a blanket in front of the tent, her 26-year-old boyfriend phoned the police from inside the tent.

 The police searched for the perpetrator for several days, using a facial composite image and photos of objects associated with him.
 He was recognized a week later on the banks of the Rhine in the Beuel district of Bonn and arrested.